Ferries from

 How far is Italy from Albania?

-Italy to Albania ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Italy to Albania ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Bari to Durres